openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 Using `odo push`, OpenShift has created a container to host the `backend` component, deployed the container into a pod running on the OpenShift cluster, and started up the `backend` component.

 If you want to check on the status of an action in `odo`, you can use the `odo log` command.
-Let's run that now to follow the progress of our `odo push` command:
+When `odo push` is finished, let's run `odo log` to follow the progress of the `backend` component deployment:

 `odo log -f`{{execute}}